cjoudrey/graphql-schema-linter/README.md

 - A GraphQL schema must have a `PageInfo` object type.
 - `PageInfo` type must have a `hasNextPage: Boolean!` field.
 - `PageInfo` type must have a `hasPreviousPage: Boolean!` field.

+### `type-fields-sorted-alphabetically`

+This rule will validate that all type object fields are sorted alphabetically.

 ### `types-are-capitalized`